minio/docs/source/reference/minio-mc/mc-rm.rst

    environment variable for populating the list of encryption key-value pairs as an alternative to specifying them on the command line.

-.. mc-cmd:: --fake

-   *Optional* Perform a fake remove operation.
-Use this operation to perform validate that the :mc:`mc rm` operation will only remove the desired objects or buckets.

 .. mc-cmd:: --force
+   :optional:

-   *Optional* Allows running :mc:`mc rm` with any of the following arguments:
+   Allows running :mc:`mc rm` with any of the following arguments:

    - :mc-cmd:`~mc rm --recursive`
    - :mc-cmd:`~mc rm --versions`
    - :mc-cmd:`~mc rm --stdin`

 .. mc-cmd:: --incomplete, I
+   :optional:

-   *Optional* Remove incomplete uploads for the specified object.
+   Remove incomplete uploads for the specified object.

    If any :mc-cmd:`~mc rm ALIAS` specifies a bucket, you **must** also specify :mc-cmd:`~mc rm --recursive` and :mc-cmd:`~mc rm --force`.

 .. mc-cmd:: --newer-than
+   :optional:

-   *Optional* Remove object(s) newer than the specified number of days.
+   Remove object(s) newer than the specified number of days.
 Specify a string in ``#d#hh#mm#ss`` format.
 For example: ``--newer-than 1d2hh3mm4ss``

    Defaults to ``0`` (all objects).

 .. mc-cmd:: --non-current
+   :optional:

-   *Optional* Removes all :ref:`non-current <minio-bucket-versioning-delete>` object versions from the specified :mc-cmd:`~mc rm ALIAS`.
+   Removes all :ref:`non-current <minio-bucket-versioning-delete>` object versions from the specified :mc-cmd:`~mc rm ALIAS`.

    This option has no effect on buckets without :ref:`versioning <minio-bucket-versioning>` enabled.

 .. mc-cmd:: --older-than
+   :optional:

-   *Optional* Remove object(s) older than the specified time limit.
+   Remove object(s) older than the specified time limit.
 Specify a string in ``#d#hh#mm#ss`` format.
 For example: ``--older-than 1d2hh3mm4ss``.

    Defaults to ``0`` (all objects).

 .. mc-cmd:: --recursive, r
+   :optional:

-   *Optional* Recursively remove the contents of each :mc-cmd:`~mc rm ALIAS` bucket or bucket prefix.
+   Recursively remove the contents of each :mc-cmd:`~mc rm ALIAS` bucket or bucket prefix.

    If specifying :mc-cmd:`~mc rm --recursive`, you **must** also